khadsepranay/Rentify.com/README.md

 # Rentify.com
 India's leading rental platform brings to you a wide range of products on rent.
-Rento mojo is an online rental platform that provides furniture, appliances and electronics on a monthly rental basis.
+Rentify is an online rental platform that provides furniture, appliances and electronics on a monthly rental basis.

  Team Manager : Om Prakash